Aidbox/aidbox-sdk-js/README.md

 zen-cli get-types [options]
 ```

+All types are available for import from `aidbox-types.d.ts` file.

 **Important**: Set of available features and typescript types are unique and depend on `zen-project` configuration,
 selected FHIR version, custom schemas and operations,
 it's important to include package as part of your Git repository.